TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: For guidance on whether to use float or int var arguments, see the entry on the command act_unit.

+**Note**: When getting coordinates or distances using INFO_XYZCOORDS, INFO_STEPCOUNT, INFO_SW_LIM1 and INFO_SW_LIM2, the value you will receive from the server using act_get will be in atomic units regardless of what you have set act_unit to be.

 **Note**: For the INFO_TMCSTATUS option, which only applies to steppers, your supplied <var> will be assigned an int32_t cast of the original uint32_t status register but the interpreter's private internal global TMC_Status_Reg variable will also be updated to the unaltered uint32_t register value.
 You cannot access this TMC_Status_Reg variable directly via the script but you can access the status information items it contains by means of the tmc_status_parse command, which see.
 However, the sign of the signed value you receive in your <var> here provides you with one piece of status information - if it is positive it means the driver's standstill status flag is unset and if it is negative it means that the flag is set.

 **Note**: For the INFO_TMCCHCONF option, which only applies to steppers, your supplied <var> will be assigned an int32_t cast of the original uint32_t chop conf register but the interpreter's internal private global TMC_ChopConf_Reg will also be updated to the unaltered uint32_t register value.
 You cannot access this TMC_ChopConf_Reg variable directly via the script but you can access the status information items it contains by means of the tmc_chconf_parse command, which see.
 However, the sign of the resulting value will reflect the state of the 'Short protection low side' feature in the register, with a positive value indicating this protection is ON and a negative value indicating this protection is OFF.